-Azimutt explorer has several ways to import your schema.
-The suggested one being the database connection as it's more reliable and offer more features (see below) but you have many other options if you prefer.
+Azimutt explorer has several ways to import your database schema.
+The suggested one is the database connection as it's more reliable and offers more features (see below) but you have many other options if you prefer.

 From database #